ietf-wg-cellar/matroska-specification/attachments.md

 In order to select a font for display, a Matroska Player **SHOULD** consider both the Font Name and the base name of the Attachment's FileName, preferring the former when there are multiple matches.

-Subtitle codecs, such as SubStation Alpha (SSA/ASS), usually refer to a font by its Font Name, not by its filename.
+Subtitle codecs, such as SubStation Alpha (SSA) and Advanced SubStation Alpha (ASS), usually refer to a font by its Font Name, not by its filename.
 If none of the Attachments are a match for the Font Name, the Matroska Player **SHOULD** attempt to find a system font whose Font Name matches the one used in the subtitle track.